Medical Billing, Coding & Reimbursement

 Option 3 – Monthly Payment Plan

 The monthly payment plan includes a one-time initial payment of $295 due at time of enrollment with the balance billed in monthly installments.
 A 3% payment processing fee applies, and payments are automatically deducted from your credit card or bank account.
 Contact Admissions for details.

 We know that maintaining a career can be difficult with your military lifestyle.
 That’s why we provide a flexible way to complete your education in careers that are essential nationwide.
 Learn at home, on your own schedule for a career that will travel with you wherever you go.
 With MyCAA your education costs may be 100% covered, meaning you can focus on your future and not tuition costs.
 The MyCAA Funding program is administered by the Department of Defense.

-Medical Billing and Reimbursement professionals are certified by the American Academy of Professional Coders (AAPC).
-Graduates from the AHDPG Medical Billing and Reimbursement program are encouraged to sit for the American Academy of Professional Coders Certified Professional Biller (CPB™) exam.
+Medical billing and reimbursement professionals are certified by the American Academy of Professional Coders (AAPC).
+Graduates from the Medical Billing, Coding & Reimbursement program are encouraged to sit for the American Academy of Professional Coders Certified Professional Biller (CPB™) exam.

 The Certified Professional Biller (CPB™) has proven by rigorous examination and experience that he or she knows how to submit claims in accordance with government regulations and private payer policies, follow up on claim statuses, resolve claim denials, submit appeals, post payments and adjustments, and manage collections.
 CPB™ medical billing certification is vital to the financial success of the professional services claims process.

 Q: What is the Difference between Billing and Coding?